osalvador/ReplicaDB/docs/docs/docs.md

 sink.columns=c_integer, c_varchar, c_xml
 ```

+**Azure SQL Database / Azure SQL Edge:**

+If you are using Azure SQL Database or Azure SQL Edge as the sink, you can use larger batch sizes (the default `fetch.size=100` works well) as these platforms do not exhibit the same XML bulk copy limitations as SQL Server 2019.

 **Note:** This limitation only applies when XML columns are present in the replicated data.
-For tables without XML columns, you can use the default batch size (100) for optimal performance.
+For tables without XML columns, you can use the default batch size (100) for optimal performance on all SQL Server variants.

 <br>
 ## 4.8 SQLite Connector